 Razor is one of the leading scooter brands in the world.
 The Jr. Lil' Kick version has an extra wide, non-slip deck with larger wheels to help with toddlers balance.

-The two wheels in the back versus the front make it a bit of a slower ride than a two wheel scooter, while requiring toddlers have more balance than scooters with two front wheels.
+The two wheels in the back versus the front make it a bit of a slower ride than a two-wheeled scooter, while requiring toddlers have more balance than scooters with two front wheels.
 It also has a front brake as opposed to the typical back brake on 3 wheel scooters as it wouldn't fit over the rear wheels.

 - Fit (age/weight): 3 years and up, or up to 45lbs